Devstia/Devstia-documentation/docs/introduction/devstia-personal-web.md

 ## Resources
 The resources section of the Devstia Settings panel allows you to adjust the RAM (in gigabytes) and number of CPU cores allocated to the web server.
 By default, Devstia starts up with 2 cores and 2 gigabytes of memory but you may adjust these settings to meet your needs.
 However, please note that is not advised to allocate more resources than your physical hardware has.
 It is possible to increase these numbers to match your actual hardware but this may inhibit your ability to multitask.

-For example, a 2017 Dual Core Macbook Pro featuring hyperthreading, reports 4 functional cores and 16 gigabytes of RAM.
+For example, a 2017 Dual Core Macbook Pro featuring hyper-threading, reports 4 functional cores and 16 gigabytes of RAM.
 The default settings for Devstia to run side-by-side with Adobe Photoshop and the Chrome browser (known for consuming lots of memory) would be a good fit.
 One could safely increase the Devstia Resources settings to include 4 or 8 gigabytes of RAM and still have enough to run additional applications.
 Moving beyond that may make other applications less responsive.

 Use the 'Save' button to record your desired CPU and RAM settings; followed by clicking the 'Restart Server' button to have the changes take effect.